ashish-bora/astaproject-demo/README.md

 # astaproject-demo
-This is my first Git Repositary
+This is my first Git Repository.
+Author - Ashish Bora.